spotco/ScrapePlayerDESKTOP/README.md

 minimalist command line music player (using sox for playback and curses for ui)

+install sox ("brew install sox") to make this work on OSX

 python musicplayer.py your_folder_with_music_files

 navigate folder directory with arrow keys,